silentdance/ram/intl.en-US/User Guide/Security settings/Multi-factor authentication/Enable an MFA device for an Alibaba Cloud account.md

 5. Click **Submit**.
 6. On the displayed page, click **Verify now**.
 7. Enter the verification code and click **Submit**.
-8. Download and install Google Authenticator on you mobile phone.
+8. Download and install Google Authenticator on your mobile phone.

     **Note:** If you already installed Google Authenticator, click **Next**.